epiccurious/jade-diy/README.md

 Don't hold more than $100k or more than would be life-changing on a Jade.

-After following the steps below, you should transfer

 ## What Hardware Should I Buy?

 You are better off buying the hardware directly from the hardware vendor than through a third-party channel like Amazon or Alibaba.
 In many cases, it's cheaper to buy direct too.